jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 ```

 Now, we want to test the upload speed (egress bandwidth), so we are going to serve the terrafom binary
-we just download through a simple HTTP server.
+we just downloade through a simple HTTP server.

 ```
 cd /tmp